jr0w3/GLPI_install_script/README.md

 tech|tech|technical account
 normal|normal|"normal" account
 post-only|postonly|post-only account
-⚠️ ️️I strongly recommend that you change these passwords after the first login.

 ### Read the documentation
 Know that I have no connection with the team that develops GLPI and/or TecLib.